ga4gh/vrs/docs/source/appendices/glossary.rst

       input data.
 It is statistically extremely unlikely for two fingerprints to match when the underlying data are distinct.

+   identifiable object
+      An identifiable object in VRS is any data structure for which VRS defines a serialization method, which is the precursor to generating a computational digest.
+All Sequence, Location, and Variation types are identifiable.

    serialization
      The process of converting an object in memory into a stream of bytes that may be sent via the network, saved in a database, or